jindrichmynarz/dissertation/parts/sparql.md

                pc:awardedTender/pc:bidder ?matchedBidder .
 ```

-Apart from our baseline matchmaker, which uses the property path in [@lst:property-path], the implementation of the matchmakers is based on nested sub-queries and `VALUES` clauses used to associate the considered properties with weights.
+Apart from our baseline matchmaker, which uses the property path in [Listing @lst:property-path], the implementation of the matchmakers is based on nested sub-queries and `VALUES` clauses used to associate the considered properties with weights.

 We implemented query expansion via SPARQL 1.1 property paths.
 Property paths allow us to retrieve concepts reachable within a given maximum number of hops transitively following the hierarchical relations in CPV.